 What do our children say about the School Games Values?

-Events we have taken part in so far since Sept 2019:
+Events we have taken part in SO Far in 2021

 U 11 mixed hockey (2 teams)

 Both teams came 3rd in their groups.
 Many excellent goals, some brilliant saves and great teamwork all round!

 'Chance to Shine' cricket coaching for Years 5 and 6:

 Have you ever thought about trying a Parkrun?

 Parkruns take place on Saturday mornings at 9am and you can walk, jog or run the 5km route.

 Our local Parkruns are in Witney, Chipping Norton, Moreton and Oxford and more!